evert/evert.github.com/resume.md

 Experience
 ----------

-### Software Engineer at Yelp, Toronto, San Francisco - 2017-today
+### Technical Lead at Yelp/Turnstyle, Toronto/San Francisco - 2016-today

-Turnstyle got acquired by Yelp in April 2017.
-At Yelp my title changed to Software Engineer, but my role thusfar has been very similar to what it was at Turnstyle.
+In October 2016, I joined Turnstyle, a company in Toronto that does location- based marketing analytics.

+My role there was to help drive the design and architecture of a REST API.
+We've used HAL, OAuth2, json-schema to drive the hypermedia API using NodeJS, ES6, ES7.
+On a docker-container infrastructure running on Amazon Web Services.
+I also helped mentor other developers, and act as a technical lead.

+In April 2017 Turnstyle got acquired by Yelp, and I subsequently moved to San Francisco in October.

-Things that are different is that I now help onboard a quickly growing development team, and working with the needs and requirements of a much larger corporation, including integrating our existing systems in Yelp's infrastructure.
+Although my role hasn't changed that much, I helpbed onboard a quickly growing development team, and working with the needs and requirements of a much larger corporation, including integrating our existing systems and culture with Yelp's.

 ### API Architect at Turnstyle, Toronto, Canada - 2016-2017